-As a result of a Philippine government moratorium on the granting of new Mineral Production Sharing Agreements ("MPSA") pending legislation enacting a revised revenue sharing scheme, the Company along with All-Acacia signed an amended Mabuhay Agreement (the "Amended Mabuhay Agreement") to allow for the conversion of the MPSA Application to an Exploration Permit Application ("EPA") as it is anticipated that an Exploration Permit ("EP") will be granted by the Philippine government earlier than an MPSA.
+As a result of a Philippine government moratorium on the granting of new Mineral Production Sharing Agreements ("MPSA") pending legislation enacting a revised revenue sharing scheme, the Company along with All-Acacia signed an amended Mabuhay Agreement (the "Amended Mabuhay Agreement") to allow for the conversion of the MPSA Application to an Exploration Permit Application ("EPA") as it was anticipated that an Exploration Permit ("EP") would be granted by the Philippine government earlier than an MPSA.
 An EP would allow the Company to conduct drilling at Mabuhay.
-An EPA was submitted to the government in March 2013 and all future payments as defined in the Amended Mabuhay Agreement have been deferred until the EP is approved by the federal authorities.
+In July 2018, the Company received conditional approval of the EP and it continued to work on the necessary requirements to obtain final approval.
+Subsequent to November 30, 2018, on January 23, 2019, Rugby announced that the EP, allowing drilling and exploration, had been issued for Mabuhay and that plans to drill the project are underway.

-Under the Amended Mabuhay Agreement, in order to maintain its option, the Company is required to make staged payments totaling US\$250,000 to All-Acacia over three years from the grant date of the EP (EP not yet granted), incur staged expenditures totaling US\$4.5 million over six years from the grant date of the EP, and complete a pre-feasibility study to earn its interest and exercise its Mabuhay Option.
+Under the Amended Mabuhay Agreement, in order to maintain its option, the Company is required to make staged payments totaling US\$250,000 to All-Acacia over three years from the grant date of the EP, of which US\$50,000 is payable within 30 days of the grant date and incur staged expenditures totaling US\$4.5 million over six years, of which US\$250,000 are required to be expended within 12 months from the grant date of the EP, and complete a pre-feasibility study to earn its interest and exercise its Mabuhay Option.